Riekr/jloga/README.md

 Past pages of the files are kept in memory until garbage collection starts in order to reduce disk i/o activity, due to the nature of the application, the best performance is achieved when reading files from a ssd.

 ## External commands

+**WARNING:** executing unsafe scripts may be a security risk!\
+Be sure that every external analyzer you define comes from a trusted source, jloga can't apply any security related restriction on external processes.

 You can create a set of files with extension `.jloga.json` inside a dedicated folder and then have those commands be executed inside jloga as custom analyzers.
 This folder can be specified inside the settings or via the system property `jloga.ext.dir`.